-- be able to write a linguistically correct report which is also understandable and readable for laymen, using neutral, not unnecessarily disqualifying formulations; - be able to apply the principles of the prevailing formats to the structure and layout of the report; - be constantly aware of the scope of the report when reporting, such as the picture of the investigated person which the report could provide and the consequences of this for the court's decision (e.g. in terms of providing evidence); - be able to provide clear information on the field of expertise and the findings of the investigation to the legal body that requests them; - be able to report comprehensively to laymen on an interpretation and conclusion on the basis of the results (both verbally and in writing). - be able to write a report on the evaluation of the findings given activity level propositions following internationally accepted guidelines, e.g., the ENFSI guidelines for evaluative reporting or the Code of Practice and Conduct for Development of Evaluative Opinions; - be able to give a courtroom testimony.
+- be able to write a linguistically correct report which is also understandable and readable for laymen, using neutral, not unnecessarily disqualifying formulations; - be able to apply the principles of the prevailing formats to the structure and layout of the report; - be constantly aware of the scope of the report when reporting, such as the picture of the investigated person which the report could provide and the consequences of this for the court's decision (e.g. in terms of providing evidence); - be able to provide clear information on the field of expertise and the findings of the investigation to the legal body that requests them; - be able to report comprehensively to laymen on an interpretation and conclusion on the basis of the results (both verbally and in writing). - Experts are able to write a clear and concise report concerning the findings based on the blood shedding event. - be able to write a report on the evaluation of the findings given activity level propositions following internationally accepted guidelines, e.g., the ENFSI guidelines for evaluative reporting or the Code of Practice and Conduct for Development of Evaluative Opinions; - Appropriately reporting of findings in relation to the investigative and/or evaluative question(s) provided by the involved parties, and within the context of the case, to an investigation team and to the Court. - be able to give a courtroom testimony.

-Alongside the required administrative data (name of commissioning party, date of commission, date of report, commissioning party's reference, own reference, number and type of appendices etc.) a report must contain the following elements:
+Alongside the required administrative data (name of commissioning party, date of commission, date of report, commissioning party's reference, own reference, number and type of appendices etc.) a report should, if applicable, contain the following elements:

 - a description of the materials received, with information about the date and manner of submission, whether originals were received or copies.
-Any other conditions of the materials that might be relevant for the examination are mentioned as well (e.g. unreported damage to the documents, whether the documents appear to have been treated with chemicals for fingerprint examination); - specification of questioned and reference material: - any relevant background information which could influence the interpretation of the investigation findings; - questions posed by the commissioning party, and where relevant what has been discussed between the commissioning party and the investigator in accordance with article 12 (2) c; - the hypotheses/propositions evaluated by the expert;

-- the investigation method(s) used; - the evaluation of the materials under investigation; - the results of the examination; - the interpretation of the results of the examination; - the conclusions (with the scale used and its explanation).
+Any other conditions of the materials that might be relevant for the examination are mentioned as well (e.g. unreported damage to the item, evidence the item was previously chemically treated for biological or other forensic evidence); - any relevant background information which could influence the evaluation of the findings in the light of given propositions; - questions posed by the commissioning party, and where relevant what has been discussed between the commissioning party and the investigator in accordance with article 12 (2) c; - the hypotheses/propositions evaluated by the expert; - the investigation method(s) used; - the evaluation of the materials under investigation; - the results of the examination; - the interpretation of the results of the examination; - the conclusions (with the scale used and its explanation).